 The SA Rep represents Stage Alliance’s interests.
 Their job is to foster good relations and enforce the contracts between Stage Alliance and its clients, namely the venue or company they are providing labor for.
 The SA Rep is management’s representative, not your representative.

-The Union Steward is not the “SA Rep” (even though sometimes the same individual is assigned as the SA Rep on one call and then as a Union Steward on another).
-The Union Steward’s job is to serve as your representative, protecting you and your rights, and policing the Agreement between Local 205 and Stage Alliance.
+The Union Steward is your representative.
+The Steward is not the “SA Rep” (even though sometimes the same individual is assigned as the SA Rep on one call and then as the Steward on another).
+The Union Steward’s job is to protect you and your rights, and police the Agreement between Local 205 and Stage Alliance.
 The Union Steward is the legal equal to management’s representatives.
 If you have any questions about your rights, your Steward is the person to talk to.
-If you ever feel that you are being told to do something that is unsafe, immediately consult with your Steward.
+If you ever feel that you are being told to do something that is unsafe or get injured on a call, immediately consult with your Steward.
+Your Steward can also answer contract, benefits or union membership questions.

 Because you are working for Stage Alliance under a union Agreement, you have rights that don’t apply to non-union work.
-Some of those rights are:
+Some of those rights include progressive discipline, grievance procedures, and Weingarten Rights.

-If you feel you have been unfairly treated by Stage Alliance, immediately bring your complaint to the attention of your Union Steward.
+For example, if you feel you have been unfairly treated by Stage Alliance, you should immediately bring your complaint to the attention of your Union Steward.
 If your complaint has merit, your Steward will file a grievance on your behalf and the union will pursue the grievance procedure until the grievance is resolved.

-Also, if you are asked to attend a meeting with Stage Alliance management, and you think that the meeting will lead to disciplinary action, you can insist that a union representative accompany you.
+Also, if you are asked to attend a meeting with Stage Alliance management, and you believe the meeting may lead to disciplinary action, you can insist that a union representative accompany you.
 These are your Weingarten Rights, one of the most important ways that the union protects you from unfair or unwarranted discipline.

-Again, it is important to note that none of these advantages are available to you without a union collective bargaining agreement in place, because employers do not give these conditions freely.
-These advantages are bargained for through the collective strength of a unified group, which is much stronger than the negotiating power of an individual.
+Again, it is important to note that none of these advantages are available to you without a union Agreement in place, because employers do not give these conditions freely.
+These advantages are negotiated through the collective strength of a unified group, which is much stronger than the negotiating power of an individual.

 In exchange for the many benefits Local 205 offers, we ask everyone to make a small contribution to help cover our operating costs.
-We ask that for every dollar you earn under your union contract, you donate a nickel to the Local (or 5% of your gross income).
+We ask that for every dollar you earn under your union Agreement, you donate a nickel to the Local (or 5% of your gross income).
 The money collected ensures we can represent everyone to the fullest extent.
-Without these funds, we would not have the resources necessary to take a dispute all the way to arbitration.
+Without this income, we would not have the funds necessary to take a dispute all the way to arbitration.
 In 2016, we took a wage dispute to arbitration and won.
 Details can be found here.

 To contribute 5% to Local 205, you must sign a work assessment check off form and turn it in to the Steward.
 You can print one here or ask your Union Steward for one.
 You only have to fill out one form for all Stage Alliance work, not one for each call.